2-t/policies/magnet_policies_procedures_english_2021-22.md

 APPLICATION

 On January 11, 2021, the Vista Unified School District will begin accepting applications for all students interested in enrollment.
 The Vista Unified School District Magnet School Common Application (“Magnet Application”) must be completed and submitted online by February 19, 2021 at 4:30 p.m. in order to be considered for admission for the 2021-22 school year.
+Applications for siblings of current students will always be accepted.
 If, after the application deadline and admission, available spaces remain at individual sites, the application process may be re-opened for individual schools.
 Post-deadline applications will be accepted after the lottery and placed at the bottom of the waitlist in the order they are received.
+Applications for siblings of current students will always be given priority at the top of the waitlist.
 The Magnet Application form will be available online and online submission by parents/guardians is strongly preferred.
 A paper-based application will also be available and parents/guardians who complete the paper-based form will be contacted by a VUSD employee who will work directly with them to complete an online application on their behalf.

 Students interested in enrollment in the 2021-22 school year at a magnet school that they are not currently attending must complete a new application.
 Applications and waitlist numbers from previous years are no longer valid.